TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

 Add the following lines to file :file:`constants.typoscript`:

-.. include:: /CodeSnippets/TypoScript/Constants.rst.txt

-Line 1 includes the default constants from the system extension :code:`fluid_styled_content` (which is part of the TYPO3 Core).

-The following lines define some constants with paths to the template directories that we defined in the previous chapter.
+The lines define one constant :typoscript:`page.template.path`.
+This constant defines the paths to the :file:`Templates/` directory that we referred to in the previous chapter.

 The part :typoscript:`EXT:` of the paths will be automatically replaced by the path to your extensions location, usually something like :file:`/typo3conf/ext/`.